 Read more about services that can help if you’ve been retrenched or made redundant.

-MoneySmart has information to help you make the most of your money.
+MoneySmart helps you make the most of your money.
 Read the losing your job section on their website.

-The Department of Jobs and Small Business has help for workers who have recently lost their job.
-This includes tailored help for people made redundant from some companies in specific industries.
+The Department of Employment, Skills, Small and Family Business has help for workers who have recently lost their job.
+It includes information for people made redundant from some companies in specific industries.

-Australian Apprenticeships provides information and resources about Australian apprenticeships and the support available.
+Australian Apprenticeships has information and resources about Australian Apprenticeships and the support available.

-myfuture is Australia's national career information and exploration service.
-They help people make career decisions, plan career pathways and manage work transitions.
+myfuture can help you to make career decisions, plan career pathways and manage work transitions.